meilisearch/documentation/reference/api/settings.md

 ## Stop words

-Adding words to the stop words list causes them to be ignored in future search queries.
-Small words that appear in almost all of a dataset's documents are prime candidates for this list.
+Words added to the `stopWords` list are ignored in future search queries.

 ::: note
 Stop words are strongly related to the language used in your dataset.
 For example, most datasets containing English documents will have countless occurrences of `the` and `of`.
 Italian datasets, instead, will benefit from ignoring words like `a`, `la`, or `il`.